RAFALAMAO/rafalamao.github.io/_posts/2022-03-30-my-guitar-gear.md

 ---
 layout: single
 title: My Guitar Gear Rig
-excerpt: "How you can see, I love play surf music, so if you are interested in my pedals, guitar, guitar Strings, etc. You can review my guitar gear rig or equipment."
+excerpt: "As you can see, I love play surf music, so if you are interested in my pedals, guitar, guitar Strings, etc. You can review my guitar gear rig or equipment."
 date: 2022-03-30
 classes: wide
 header: